Unless you’ve been hiding from every incarnation of the news ever (I wouldn’t blame you). Then you’ve heard about the Tenant Fees Ban.

 This is good news for landlords who use letting agents to manage their properties.
 It affords some level of confidence that the letting agent is acting within the law.

-The legislation will apply to all new AST’s and Licences formed once the law is in effect, and any AST’s or Licences that renew after that date.
+This legislation applies to all new AST’s and Licences formed from the 1st July 2019, and any AST’s or Licences that renew after that date.